The Members of

 The continuing rapid spread of COVID-19 pandemic emergence of new variants of thevirus and the subsequent restrictions/control measures announced by the respective StateGovernments are the events which have continued till the date of the announcement offinancial results of the Company.
 These uncertainties may adversely impact the Company'sbusiness operations in the future period.
 Other than the above mentioned situationaffecting the Company there is no material change and commitment that have occurred afterthe closure of the Financial Year 2020-21 till the date of this Report which would affectthe financial position of your Company.

 RISK MANAGEMENT POLICY

 Your Company has a comprehensive Risk Management Policy in place and has laid down awell-defined risk management framework to identify assess and monitor risks andstrengthen controls to mitigate risks.
 Your Company has established procedures toperiodically place before the Risk Management Committee and the Board of Directors therisk assessment and minimisation procedures being followed by the Company and steps takenby it to mitigate these risks.

-The Risk Management Policy inter alia includes identification therein of elements ofrisk including those which in the opinion of the Board may threaten the existence of theCompany.
-The Risk management process has been established across the Company and isdesigned to identify assess andframe a response to threats that affect the achievementof its objectives.
-Further it is embedded across all the major functions and revolvesaround the goals and objectives of the Company.
+The Risk Management Policy inter alia includes identification therein of elements ofrisk including Cyber Security and related risks as well as those risks which in theopinion of the Board may threaten the existence of the Company.
+The Risk managementprocess has been established across the Company and is designed to identify assess andframe a response to threats that affect the achievement of its objectives.

 The development and implementation of Risk Management Policy adopted by the Company isdiscussed in detail in the Management Discussion and Analysis chapter which forms part ofthis Annual Report.